emergingsoftwar/Assignment2/README.md

 This is the Gilded Rose kata in JavaScript with Jest

 ## Team Members:
-Leul Endashaw:
+Leul Endashaw
-Gopi Macha:
+Gopi Macha
-Sai Krupa Bariki Vidura:
+Sai Krupa Bariki Vidura
-Terry Boyett:
+Terry Boyett

  ## Mob Programming Video - Unit Tests and Refactoring
  https://youtu.be/57SMlX8C8gA